 About the GSI Partners

 Our network brings together a wide range of GSI stakeholders working together to share knowledge, advance the industry, and advance innovation.
-The unique collaboration of private and public partners is allows for progression towards our shared goal of maximizing the environmental, economic, and social impact of Green City, Clean Waters.
+The unique collaboration of private and public partners allows for progression towards our shared goal of maximizing the environmental, economic, and social impact of Green City, Clean Waters.

 We advocate for better facilitation and incentivization of GSI.
 Our advocacy is focused on processes, policies, and codes that improve the permitting process, increase private sector demand, keep investment local, and encourage capital investment from other city agencies.